How to boost your affiliate marketing with email campaigns

 After you find an affiliate product you want to promote, and got accepted in their affiliate program, it’s important you start building an email list.
 In short, this means you set up your email provider, sign up forms and automatic drip emails.

-Check out our guide on How to build an email list for affiliate marketing to get this done.
+Check out our guide on building an email list for affiliate marketing to get this done.

 After you set up the groundwork for getting subscribers and sending out emails, it’s time to think about your email campaigns.
 Email marketing for affiliates is a great way to boost your affiliate referrals.
-Thus, having a strong campaign strategy is crucial for success.
+Thus, having a strong email marketing strategy is crucial for success.

 Let’s get started!